Frequently Asked Questions

 What is Tearmann Centre?

-Tearmann Spirituality Centre has developed since 1993 as a place of hospitality, where people can take time out to reflect on their life, faith and soul journey.
-It provides accommodation for a maximum of seven people at any time in three self-contained apartments [bedrooms en-suite].
-Each apartment has kitchen/ dining area and spacious lounge.
+Tearmann stands since 1993 as a place of hospitality, where people have taken time out, to reflect on their life, faith and soul journey.
+It provides 7 generous, separate en-suite bedrooms, within in three self-contained, self-catering apartments.
+Each apartment has kitchen/ dining area and comfortable spacious lounge.
 There is also a beautiful meditation / prayer room with impressive views of the valley.
-It is situated on the side of a hill a short walk from the Monastic City and Glendalough lakes about 1 km from the village of Laragh, Co.
+It is situated on the side of a hill a 5-minute walk from the ancient Monastic City of Glendalough set beside the 3 lakes from where the Glen takes its name.
+It lies about 1 km from the village of Laragh, Co.
 Wicklow.

 What happens at Tearmann?

 At Tearmann, we offer Reflective Retreat breaks.
 The retreat, is a conscious decision to take time out to ‘reflect’ in a structured manner.
 The retreat, that we offer, allows the person time, space and quiet, to step back from what might be their difficult, or disagreeable lives, in order to get some perspective on their journey.
 Sometimes the retreats specifically focus on wellness at work.
 Sometimes the intensity of a project can lead to stress and strain on an individual or a team, and if they are shown coping skills in advance, the entire project will benefit.
 We can tailor a package for an individual or a small group of employees to gain perspective on a particular project, or their position within the workforce which may be about to change.
 To get the most out of a retreat, you will, several weeks in advance, have to fill out a confidential questionnaire, and speak to Paschal, about your desired outcome.
 Then a retreat will be specifically tailored to suit.